-Stand-alone functions are the internal audit, the supervisory unit and the agency’s fund management, which all report directly to the Director General.
+Stand-alone functions are internal audit, the supervisory unit and the agency’s fund management, which all report directly to the Director General.
 There is also a dedicated unit for Dublin procedures and a separate country of origin unit (LIFOS).
 LIFOS produces reports and conducts missions to certain countries in order to assess and analyse the political situation in a particular country or region.
 The Migration Agency has access to a variety of COI reports issued by other countries and organisations through its database, LIFOS.
 It is the caseworker’s duty to regularly update themselves on relevant country of origin information.
 Caseworkers are generally required to hold a degree in law and/or political science to be working on asylum-related matters.
 Regarding other training of staff, some specialised training is offered for caseworkers who interview children, based on the EASO Training Curriculum (ETC) module ‘Interviewing Children’.
-Case officers that have completed this training may process claims by unaccompanied children.
-Similar trainings have been carried out and instructions issued in relation to female refugee claimants and claimants with LGBTQI grounds – the ‘Interviewing vulnerable persons and SOGI ETC’ training module.
+Also, webinars were developed for case officers and other employees at the SMA, which are available after the live transmission.
+The “focus country pages” on the Lifos website were also enhanced by including recommended reading on various topics and main countries of origin.

 The Migration Agency works with internal quality control and assurance on a regular basis and in different ways.
 The overall goal of quality assurance is to ensure that all decisions that are taken are formally and materially correct, as well as to ensure a uniform application of the law and case management based on current legislation and the applicant’s individual circumstances.
 The Migration Agency has a number of mandatory indicators within the framework of quality follow-ups that should always be considered within a quality framework assessment, especially processing times.
 These quality indicators cover the following aspects:

 - Has the investigation been conducted according to the nature of the case?
 Was there too little or too much investigation?

 - If an investigation has not been carried out according to the nature of the case, explain what has not been investigated according to the nature of the case?

 - Is the language used simple and comprehensible?

 - Is the outcome of the case correct?